 Two friends of mine (whom I actually introduced to one another) just gave birth to an adorable baby girl named Sofia.
 She’s even more beautiful than her beautiful name (which is saying a lot).
 As I was reflecting on her name, I remembered a book summary that I wrote seven years ago (!) on Elizabeth Johnson’s SHE WHO IS: The Mystery of God in Feminist Theological Discourse.
 I sent it to my friends, thinking that they could read it to their daughter Sofia as they tucked her in at night.
 Considering the fact that she’s the daughter of a philosopher and a math professor, I wouldn’t be surprised if she understood it all right away and then offered me some constructive criticism.

-Book summary of Elizabeth A. Johnson’s She Who Is: The Mystery of God in Feminist Theological Discourse (The Crossroad Publishing Company, 1994) written for Dr. Telford Work at Westmont College on November 16, 2004
+Book summary of Elizabeth A. Johnson’s She Who Is: The Mystery of God in Feminist Theological Discourse (The Crossroad Publishing Company, 1994) written by Daniel London for Dr. Telford Work at Westmont College on November 16, 2004

 Background: Speech About God at the Intersection of Mighty Concerns